 The choices for treatment for enlarged prostate in elderly men who take blood thinners or multiple blood pressure medications are complex.
 As a result, a very challenging situation arises.
 The situation becomes even more complicated when men who are taking blood thinners have also a history of falls or dizziness caused by orthostatic hypotension.

 The most effective medications, called alpha-blockers such as Flomax cannot be given to men who get dizziness and are at risk for falls.
 The next best option is surgery.
 Many men who have significant heart disease cannot stop aspirin and/or Plavix as it can lead to a heart attack or stroke.
 As a result, these men are often not offered surgical treatment for enlarged prostate.

 When he comes to treating men with cardiac disease especially those at the highest risk who need to take aspirin and Plavix, a very complex clinical situation is created.
 Typically due to a concern of side effects from treating enlarged prostate these men are not given the option of either best in class medications or surgical care.

 Frequent Urination, Urination at Night and the Risk of Falls.

 As urinary symptoms become more severe over time, men develop urinary urgency and frequency.
 They get urgency and have to run to the bathroom to urinate especially at night.
-Urinary urgency and frequency can lead to falls when men try to get to the bathroom on a ‘short notice’.
+Urinary urgency and frequency can lead to falls when men try to get to the bathroom on ‘short notice’.
 This creates a vicious circle of one medical problem causing another.

-Catheters and the risk of Falls.
+Catheters and the Risk of Falls.

 Some men develop urinary retention or inability to urinate spontaneously and require a urethral Foley catheter placement in the urinary bladder.
 This situation can worsen the problem as sometimes the catheter may cause men to tangle in the tubes at night and fall by interfering with normal movement.
 Intermittent catheterization is usually a better option in these cases.